Mykola-Konon/school-project/README.md

 # school-project
-This is my  first project on IT
+This is my conspect on IT